skelterjohn/go.uik/examples/uikstarter/hello/README.md

 	$ go build /path/to/your/helloworld

 After running this, you'll get a `hello` file in you current directory (to start it `./hello`).
-But there's a problem, we can close the window, this will be solved next.
+But there's a problem, we can't close the window, this will be solved next.
 For now just press `Ctrl + c` on the console where you started the `hello` program.

 ### The Close Event
 The program works, but we don't end it properly.
 We have to add a close event to the window to end the program when the window is being closed.